BMW Alarm Goes Off Randomly

 Interior & Tilt Sensor

 Some BMWs are equipped with interior motion sensors that detect motion inside the car.
-There is also a tilt sensor that monitors the movement of the vehicle.
-The tilt sensor’s purpose is to detect thieves who may try to steal the car, steal your wheels, or tow the car away without permission.
+There is also a tilt sensor that monitors the vehicle’s movement.
+The tilt sensor aims to detect thieves who may try to steal the car, steal your wheels, or tow the vehicle away without permission.

-The interior sensors may not work properly when the car is parked in congested garages.
-It may detect movement outside the car.
-It also may not work properly if the windows are open.
+The interior sensors may not work correctly when the car is parked in congested garages.
+They may detect movement outside the vehicle and not work correctly if the windows are open.

 The interior sensor on BMW can be disabled by following this procedure.